HIF: The hypergraph interchange format for higher-order networks: Integration with software libraries

 \subsection{XGI}

-The Comple\textbf{X} \textbf{G}roup \textbf{I}nteractions (XGI)~\cite{landry_xgi_2023} software package provides support for hypergraphs, directed hypergraphs, and simplicial complexes.
+The Comple\textbf{X} \textbf{G}roup \textbf{I}nteractions (XGI)\footnote{https://xgi.readthedocs.io}~\autocite{landry_xgi_2023} software package provides support for hypergraphs, directed hypergraphs, and abstract simplicial complexes.
 It provides a comprehensive suite of analysis and visualization tools, including algorithms, generative higher-order network models, linear algebra representations, conversions between many different data structures, and an integrated statistical interface.
 Integrated with this software environment is the XGI-DATA repository, which hosts many higher-order datasets.
 XGI provides not only visualization and analysis tools for higher-order networks but the ability to read and write numerous different file formats such as bipartite edge lists, hyperedge lists, and incidence matrices.

 XGI currently supports the HIF standard in two ways: first, it provides HIF-compliant read and write capabilities and second, it provides HIF-compliant datasets in the XGI-DATA collection.
 XGI has implemented an \texttt{hif} sub-module in its \texttt{readwrite} module, providing two methods: \texttt{read\us hif} and \texttt{write\us hif}.
-These methods allow XGI to store undirected hypergraphs, directed hypergraphs, and simplicial complexes according to the HIF standard.
+These methods allow XGI to store undirected hypergraphs, directed hypergraphs, and abstract simplicial complexes according to the HIF standard.
 When storing directed hypergraphs, XGI makes use of the \texttt{direction} field in the incidence records.
-When storing simplicial complexes, XGI only stores the maximal faces and hyperedges with associated attributes, with the expectation that the \texttt{asc} keyword will indicate that XGI should enforce downward closure when reading in the file.
-The HIF standard is robust to the future development of XGI; for example, it implements features not yet supported by XGI.
-One example is edge-dependent node attributes, also known as incidence attributes, which capture properties of physical systems such as stoichiometric coefficients in chemical reactions and interaction-dependent social roles.
+When storing abstract simplicial complexes, XGI only stores the maximal faces and hyperedges with associated attributes, with the expectation that the \texttt{asc} keyword will indicate that XGI should enforce downward closure when reading in the file.
+An example demonstrating how to create a hypergraph, save the hypergraph as an HIF file, and then loading that file is shown in Figure~\ref{fig:xgi_example_hif}.

 The \texttt{load\us xgi\us data} function in XGI supports reading HIF-compliant files from the XGI-DATA repository and several datasets in XGI-DATA are stored in XGI-DATA.
 Future plans include converting all datasets to HIF, to make XGI-DATA a shared resource for all higher-order software libraries.